 As mentioned earlier, mites can burrow through your baby’s or your skin, they then lay eggs and leave behind faeces inside the top layer of your skin, this can lead to severe allergic reactions as well as an infection.
 This creates an unbearable itch.

-The diagnosis of scabies can be done by a simple and pain-free test, a doctor will shave off some of the rash’s skin and examine it under a microscope for mites, their eggs and faeces.
-If present the diagnosis is positive.
+A simple and pain-free test can help doctors diagnose the condition.
+He/she will shave off some of the skin rash and examine it under a microscope for mites, their eggs and faeces.
+If present, the diagnosis is positive.

 The main treatment for scabies is usually topical.
 You may need to apply ointments and lotions on the scabs themselves as well as the remainder of the body.